ripose-jp/Memento/README.md

 **Important Note:** The OS X version of Memento has a myriad of problems that make it unusable for casual use.
 This build guide is intended for OS X developers interested in fixing the OS X port of Memento.
+Check this [issue](https://github.com/ripose-jp/Memento/issues/7) for a list of confirmed bugs or to contribute new bugs.

 1. Install [Homebrew](https://brew.sh/) with this command:
    ```